w11k/ngx-componentdestroyed/README.md

 [![npm version](https://badge.fury.io/js/ngx-componentdestroyed.svg)](https://badge.fury.io/js/ngx-componentdestroyed)

-# Unsubscribe from Observables in Angular Components
+# Unsubscribe from Observables in Angular

-This library provides utility methods which help to unsubscribe from ReactiveX's Observables in Angular Components.
-This blog post provides a detailed explanation:
+This library provides utility methods which help to unsubscribe from ReactiveX's Observables in Angular applications.

+**Why?**

+Angular applications suffer from memory leak issues if they subscribe Observables without *unsubscribing*

+(*Why trigger on `@Injectable()`?*: If services are used in [Hierarchical Dependency Injectors](https://angular.io/guide/hierarchical-dependency-injection#hierarchical-dependency-injectors) they are affected by the same memory-leak issue!)

+This blog post provides additional information:

 https://medium.com/thecodecampus-knowledge/the-easiest-way-to-unsubscribe-from-observables-in-angular-5abde80a5ae3